bluekvirus/Stage.js/implementation/HOWTO.md

 Remember, you can always trigger a customized event `my-event-xyz` and implement it later on the object by creating `onMyEventXyz()`.

-Though you can not use customized meta-event on Marionette.Regions, there are still some helpers we provide on the regions:
+Though you can not use customized meta-event on *regions*, there are still some helpers we provide on the regions:
 ```
 //region:load-view
 anyregion.trigger('region:load-view', name[, options]);